CreativeIT/material-angular-dashboard/README.md

 Do you want to start quickly and don't need all the pages and modules?
 You can checkout to empty [starter-kit branch](https://github.com/CreativeIT/material-angular-dashboard/tree/starter-kit) and get to work!

+If you need full-stack solution with authentication ability, checkout [feature/auth](https://github.com/CreativeIT/material-angular-dashboard/tree/feature/auth) branch with preconfigured Node.js backend.
+You can also try the [demo](http://dashboard-auth-demo.creativeit.io).

 # Hire us

 We are ready to become a strong development partner and bring competitive advantage to your business.
 Visit our site [creativeit.io](http://creativeit.io/) or drop us a line <hello@creativeit.io>.
 We will be happy to help you!